 Sector Plan Detail Date of approval IDP and Budget Policy This policy sets out the budgeting principles, which Nyandeni Local Municipality will follow in preparing each annual budget, as well as the Integrated Development Planning process through which the municipality will prepare a strategic development plan, for a five-year period.
-30 May 2019 PMS Policy and Procedure Manual Provides mechanisms, procedures and guidelines in managing performance, reporting and evaluations 28 March 201T Public Participation Plan It guides how public participation is to be achieved, set structures, systems and mechanisms to for engagements.
+30 May 2020 PMS Policy and Procedure Provides mechanisms, procedures and guidelines 28 March 201T Manual in managing performance, reporting and evaluations Public Participation Plan It guides how public participation is to be achieved, set structures, systems and mechanisms to for engagements.
 Critically, the plan has mechanisms to handle and to respond to management of petition and resolutions 27 June 2019 Rates Policy To ensure that property rating in Nyandeni Municipality is carried out in a fair, consistent, considerate and controlled manner, this rate policy is developed in accordance with the provisions of the Local Government: Municipal Property Rates Act, (Act 6 of 2004).
-30 MAY 2019
+30 MAY 2020

-Sector Plan Detail Date of approval

-Spatial Development Is a decision -making tool, which ensures that land 27 June 2017

-Framework use management and land development is based

-on the principle of sustainable development

-decisions and practices

-LED Strategy 27 June 2019

-LED Socio-economic This document is a rapid strategic review 27 June 2019

-Profile of the local socio-economic environment,

-providing an overview of geo-political and

-demographic considerations together with a more detailed analysis and synopsis in

-respect of the Nyandeni Municipality's

-local economy's key indicators, structural

-characteristics, comparative and

-competitive advantages, opportunities and

-constraints.

-It is designed to present a more reliable

-statistical baseline to inform local

-stakeholder choices on local economic

-development options for the Nyandeni

-Municipality, leading to the review of the

-current strategic framework for local

-economic development (2007) of

-Nyandeni.

-Fraud Risk Management In addition to promoting ethical conduct within 27 June 2019

-Policy Nyandeni, the policy is intended to assist in

-preventing, detecting, investigating and sanctioning

-fraud and corruption

-Enterprise Risk Management 27 June 2019

-Framework Whiatle Blawing Balloy 27 June 2019

-Whistle Blowing Policy Risk Management Policy 27 June 2019

-HR Strategy The Human Resource Plan was developed and 27 June 2019

-Key focus areas of the adopted by 27 00110 2010

-strategy

-Workforce analysis Facilitate a culture of public service and

-Employee wellness accountability amongst staff

-Occupational Align roles and responsibilities with priorities and

-health and safety objectives reflected in the Integrated Development

-• Individual Plan (IDP);

-performance Organize structures and administration in a flexible

-management way to respond to changing priorities and

-Education, training and development circumstances; Perform functions through operationally effective

-and developmentEmployment equity and appropriate administrative units;

-Employment equity and diversity and appropriate administrative units,

-management

-Recruitment and

-selection

-• Retention

-Personnel Regulation To ensure compliance to the occupational Health 27June 2019

-Policy &Safety legislation.
+Sector Plan Detail Date of approval Spatial Development Is a decision -making tool, which ensures that land 27 June 2017 Framework use management and land development is based on the principle of sustainable development . == . decisions and practices LED Strategy 27 June 2019 27 June 2019 LED Socio-economic Profile This document is a rapid strategic review of the local socio-economic environment, providing an overview of geo-political and demographic considerations together with a more detailed analysis and synopsis in respect of the Nyandeni Municipality's local economy's key indicators, structural 27 June 2013 characteristics, comparative and competitive advantages, opportunities and constraints. statistical baseline to inform local stakeholder choices on local economic development options for the Nyandeni Municipality, leading to the review of the current strategic framework for local economic development (2007) of Nyandeni.
+Fraud Risk Management Policy In addition to promoting ethical conduct within Nyandeni, the policy is intended to assist in preventing, detecting, investigating and sanctioning fraud and corruption 27 June 2019 Enterprise Risk Management Framework 27 June 2019 Whistle Blowing Policy 27 June 2019 Risk Management Policy 27 June 219 HR Strategy Key focus areas of the strategy The Human Resource Plan was developed and adopted by 27 June 2019 Workforce analysisEmployee wellness Facilitate a culture of public service and accountability amongst staff Occupational health and safety Individual Align roles and responsibilities with priorities and objectives reflected in the Integrated Development Plan (IDP); performance management • Education, training Organize structures and administration in a flexible way to respond to changing priorities and circumstances; and development Employment equity and diversity management Perform functions through operationally effective and appropriate administrative units; Recruitment and selection Retention Personnel Regulation Policy To ensure compliance to the occupational Health & Safety legislation.
+27June 2019